This article contains exclusive information on the 10 Steps on How To Become a Chartered Accountant in the year 2023.

 Be prepared, avoid cramming, and overworking yourself.
 Ensure to establish a study plan, giving you plenty of study time, about a month before your review.
 You can also find yourself a study partner, probably someone taking the same exam with you or one who is already a chartered accountant.
 You may be granted education leave in some establishments to give you ample study time.

 9.2.
 Confirm time and location for the exam

-Ensure to arrive at your examination venue prepared and on time to give you time to settle.
+Ensure to arrive at your examination venue prepared and on time to give you time to settle and beat anxiety.
 Get enough rest the night before your examination.
 Give your body time to relax and calm down.
 Eat quality breakfast and fuel yourself up to help you concentrate